Joyde-1/GloveDataHub/README.md

 ### 1.1 How to acquire data from SenseGlove Nova 1 haptic gloves

+The process of acquiring data from SenseGlove Nova 1 haptic gloves is very laborious because it requires specific knowledge of C++ programming.
+This difficulty is overcome by the GloveDataHub application, which prepares files that perform this process.
+Nevertheless, data acquisition from haptic gloves can be performed independently of GloveDataHub.
+Below will be presented the steps to use correctly the software used for this purpose

-#### 1.1.1 Requirements for acquiring data from SenseGlove Nova 1 haptic gloves
+#### 1.1.1 Requirements for using SenseGlove Nova 1 haptic gloves

 *Software Requirements*